ufs-community/ufs-weather-model/doc/UsersGuide/source/SDFandNamelistExamplePractices.rst

      - GFS_v15p2, RRFS_v1alpha
      - `Users Guide <https://ufs-srweather-app.readthedocs.io/en/ufs-v1.0.0/>`_

-For more information about namelist options for these configurations, please consult the latest `CCPP v5.0.0 Scientific Documentation <https://dtcenter.org/GMTB/v5.0.0/sci_doc/>`_.

 An in depth description of the namelist settings, SDFs, and parameterizations used in all supported suites can be found in the `CCPP v5.0.0 Scientific Documentation <https://dtcenter.org/GMTB/v5.0.0/sci_doc/>`_.